John Macapá: Bellator MMA

-Post Bellator
+Absolute Championship Akhmat

 Macapá faced Jaciel Lima on December 18, 2021 at Shooto Brasil 110.
 He won the bout via TKO in the first round.

 Macapá faced Timur Nagibin on May 6, 2022 at RCC 11.
 He lost the bout via unanimous decision.

 Macapá faced Abdul-Rakhman Dudaev on July 22, 2022 at ACA 141.
 He lost the bout after getting knocked out by a spinning backfist 44 seconds into the bout.

 Macapá faced Mauricio Machado on October 28, 2022 at Shooto Brasil 111.
 He won the bout via TKO in the first round.

 Macapá faced Akhmadkhan Bokov on March 9, 2023 at ACA 153: Dzhanaev vs. Pessoa, winning the bout via unanimous decision.

+Macapá faced Alexander Kovalev on September 22, 2023 at ACA 163: Mamashov vs. Kolodko, winning the bout via TKO stoppage at the end of the third round.

+Macapá faced Nashkho Galaev on February 25, 2024 at ACA 171: Gasanov vs. Magomedov, losing the bout via split decision.

 Personal life

 Prior to becoming a fighter, Teixeira worked as a shop assistant and motorcycle courier.

 In October 2013, Teixeira's home was among hundreds destroyed in a fire tragedy in Macapá, Brazil.